 Think Twice Before You Click That Random Link Your Friend “Sends” You

 In the case of social media and email, it is possible for friends to send a rogue message without either of you realizing it.
 In other words, you have no idea the message is fake, and your friend has no idea he or she sent it.
 In either scenario, you think it came from a trusted friend or relative, and innocently click the link.
 What happens next could vary.
-In the case of a link in a fake Facebook/Twitter message, it could result in you eventually “sending” the same messages to those on your friends list, or leaving “spammy” comments on others’ statuses.
-More importantly, it could also result in a phishing incident or malware and viruses infiltrating your computer, leaving irreversible damage.
+In the case of a Facebook/Twitter link, it could result in you eventually “sending” the same messages to those on your friends list, or leaving “spammy” comments on others’ statuses.
+More importantly, it could also result in malware and viruses infiltrating your computer, leaving irreversible damage.

 You may not even know what is going on until someone alerts you to the message you they received from your account.
 Even though it may seem a little embarrassing, there is a way to remedy the issue.
 Chances are someone will report your posts as spam, and the site could lock your account, at least until you change your password.
 While it may sound like a hassle, this is actually a good thing, as it allows you to clear up any confusion.
 When you select a new password, think of something that is not common knowledge, i.e. your address, name, or birthdate.
 A password with capital letters, numbers, and special characters is usually a good idea, as its complexity makes it tougher for others to figure out.
 Changing your password regularly (say, every few months) is also a good idea.
 Also, never give out your password unless it is an emergency.